Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 \section{Introduction}

-In broad terms, the main aim of the present work is to study the interplay between fine potential-theoretic properties of a measure $\mu_{0}$ in $\R^{d}$ and properties of the corresponding Coulomb gas in $\R^{d}.$ As recalled below this gas (also known as the one-component plasma in the physics literature) is defined in terms of the Green function of the Laplacian $\Delta$ and yields a family of random point processes on the support of $\mu_{0}$ in $\R^{d},$ parametrized by temperatures $T_{N}\in]0,\infty].$ We will, in particular, give a potential-theoretic characterization of measures $\mu_{0}$ for which the corresponding Coulomb gas is ``well-behaved at zero-temperature'' in a sense that will be detailed below.
-In fact, the main results will be shown to hold in a more general setting involving a Riesz gas in $\R^{d}$ where the role of the Laplacian is played by the fractional Laplacian $\Delta^{\alpha/2}$ (see the recent survey \cite{se} for background on such gases, which have numerous motivations in mathematics, as well as physics).
-More precisely, the results for Riesz gases are shown to hold in the range when $\alpha\in]0,2].$ Complex-geometric analogs of the results, where the role of the Laplacian is played by the complex Monge-Ampère operator, are described in \cite{berm12}.

-Our results yield new probabilistic constructions of capacities, equilibrium measures etc, using random point processes, in contrast to the usual probabilistic approach, based on Markov processes (and their hitting probabilities \cite{ge,ch}).
+In broad terms, the main aim of the present work is to study the interplay between fine potential-theoretic properties of a measure $\mu_{0}$ in $\R^{d}$ (the ``prior'') and properties of the corresponding Coulomb gas in $\R^{d},$ in the mean-field regime.
+The pair-interaction potential of this gas (also known as the one-component plasma in the physics literature) is the fundemental solution of the Laplacian $\Delta$ in $\R^{d}$ and yields a family of random point processes on the support of $\mu_{0}$ in $\R^{d},$ parametrized by temperatures $T_{N}\in]0,\infty].$ We will, in particular, give a potential-theoretic characterization of measures $\mu_{0}$ for which the corresponding Coulomb gas is ``well-behaved at zero-temperature'', which is equivalent to the absence of a zeroth-order phase transition.
+In fact, the main results will be shown to hold in a more general setting involving a Riesz gas in $\R^{d},$ where the role of the Laplacian is played by the fractional Laplacian $-(-\Delta)^{\alpha/2},$ assuming that $\alpha\in]0,2].$ Complex-geometric analogs of the results, where the role of the Laplacian is played by the complex Monge-Ampère operator, are described in \cite{berm12}.
+Our results yield new probabilistic constructions of capacities, equilibrium measures etc, using random point processes, in contrast to the usual probabilistic approach based on Markov processes (and their hitting probabilities \cite{ge,ch}).
 More precisely, the setting of a Riesz gas with $\alpha\in]0,2]$ corresponds precisely to the class of symmetric stable Levy processes in $\R^{d}$ \cite{bo} (i.e. Brownian motion in the ``Coulomb case'' $\alpha=2).$

 For concreteness we will introduce the main results in the Coulomb case ($\alpha=2),$ where the \emph{energy} $E(\mu)$ of a compactly supported measure $\mu$ in $\R^{d},$ with $d\geq2,$ is defined by

 where $W(x,y)$ denotes the standard Green function of the Laplacian $\Delta,$ i.e. $W(x,y)$ is proportional to $|x-y|^{2-d}$ when $d\geq3$ and to $-\log|x-y|$ when $d=2.$ The\emph{ potential} $\psi_{\mu}$ of $\mu$ is the subharmonic function on $\R^{d}$ defined by